 The family must certify whether any assets have been disposed of for less than fair market value in the preceding two years.
+HUD permits MHA to accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
+5-28].
 MHA needs to verify only those certifications that warrant documentation [HCV GB, p.
 5-28].